by : RJ Fisher last update: February 2023

 I have to admit that I am a Vietnam addict, I keep going back.
 Obviously not to get scammed of course.
 Besides, scams are everywhere in South East Asia.
 Yes, also in Thailand, Cambodia, Laos and wherever.
-It holds some truth though that scams seem to happen more often in Vietnam.
+It holds some truth though that scammers are more active in Vietnam.

-I pride myself in being very attentive and observant in recognizing scams.
-No real bad things have happened to me in +10 years of South East Asia travel yet.
-However, I came close a few times.
-Usually, it involves just small amounts of money and afterwards it makes for a good story.
+I pride myself in being very attentive and observant in recognizing a shake down or a con trick.
+No real bad things have happened to me in +12 years of travel along the Banana Pancake Trail yet.
+However, I did come close a few times.
+Fortunately, when it comes to tourist scams, it involves just small amounts of money and afterwards they make for a good story.

 Here’s what happened to me in Vietnam.
-I call it “The Coercive Scam“.
+I call it “The Coercive Vietnam Scam“.